WendellAdriel/adonis-api-skeleton/README.md

-# Instreets API
+# AdonisJS API Skeleton

-> The API for Instreets app
+> Awesome AdonisJS boilerplate to create APIs using a DDD based architecture

+**More info soon...**